 Student enrolled in a graduate program or a post-doctoral fellow, clinical intern/resident, or early career researcher (researchers or professionals who obtained their last degree within the last 5 years) in Canada.

-Trainees who have already received internship support from COHTPEZ are not eligible for a second internship.
+Trainees who have already received internship support from Canopy are not eligible for a second internship.
 Graduate students who have completed an internship are eligible to apply for a research scholarship.

 Each submission must include: